Bharti Infratel's up to $830M IPO fully covered

 Indian companies raised $12 billion through issuing equity in this year to end November, compared to $8.7 billion in the same period last year, according to Thomson Reuters data.

 Bharti Infratel Ltd. is engaged in providing telecom tower infrastructure services.
 Its offers deployment and management of telecom towers and communication structures.
 The firm also provides installation of ground-based towers and roof-top towers.
-The company was founded in 2006 and is based in New Delhi, India.
+The company was founded in 2006 and is based in Gurgaon, Haryana with an additional office in New Delhi.
 Bharti Infratel Ltd. operates as a subsidiary of Bharti Airtel Ltd.

 - KKR completes debut exit in India, sells entire stake in Bharti Infratel